-The Merge Join Transformation in SSIS is used to perform SQL Joins such as Inner Join, Left Outer, Full Outer and Right Outer (indirectly achieved by Swapping the tables) in Integration Services.
-The SSIS Merge Join Transformation is very useful to load data into the Dimension tables in Data Warehouse.
+The Merge Join Transformation in SSIS performs SQL Joins such as Inner, Left Outer, Full Outer, and Right Outer (indirectly achieved by Swapping the tables) in Integration Services.
+The SSIS Merge Join Transformation is very useful for loading data into the Dimension tables in Data Warehouse.

 Merge Join Transformation in SSIS Example